 Risk control measures

-As a risk control measure, the Eurosystem applies valuation haircuts and variation margins to eligible assets.
-Valuation haircuts vary depending on the type of collateral, residual maturity, credit standing and type of interest.
+In order to mitigate risk, the Eurosystem applies valuation haircuts and variation margins to eligible assets.
+Valuation haircuts vary depending on the type of collateral, residual maturity, credit quality and coupon structure.

-Furthermore, the assets must meet the high credit standards laid down in the Eurosystem Credit Assessment Framework (ECAF).
-In assessing the credit quality of eligible assets, the Eurosystem takes into account information from one of the following sources: external credit assessment institutions, NCBs’ in-house credit assessment systems, counterparties’ internal ratings-based systems or third-party providers’ rating tools.
+Eligible assets must furthermore satisfy the high credit standards laid down in the Eurosystem Credit Assessment Framework (ECAF).
+To assess the credit quality of eligible assets, the Eurosystem takes into account information from one of the following sources: external credit assessment institutions’ (ECAI) systems, NCBs’ in-house credit assessment systems, or counterparties’ approved internal ratings-based systems.
 Those sources must meet certain criteria to be included by the Eurosystem in the ECAF.
-In principle, the credit quality threshold for eligible assets corresponds to a “BBB-” rating (investment grade).
-The Eurosystem considers a probability of default of 0.4% over a one-year horizon as being equivalent to this threshold.
+In principle, the credit quality threshold for eligible assets corresponds to a BBB- rating.
+The Eurosystem considers a probability of default (PD) of 0.4% over a one-year horizon as being equivalent to this threshold.
 Generally speaking, credit quality requirements for ABSs are higher: a rating of A- (equivalent to a PD of 0.1%), and this must furthermore be confirmed by at least two different accepted ECAI systems.